Bellevue Plantation

 Bellevue Plantation was the U.S. home of Catherine Willis Gray Murat, located in Tallahassee, Florida.
 It was purchased in 1854 after Catherine's second husband Prince Achille Murat (son of Joachim Murat, Napoleon's brother-in-law and King of Naples from 1808 to 1815) died in 1847.
 Murat was the great-grandniece of George Washington.
 She was a daughter of Colonel Byrd C. Willis (August 29, 1781 – 1846) and his wife Mary Lewis.
 Mary Lewis was the granddaughter of Fielding Lewis, George Washington's brother-in-law.
 Through the Lewis family, she was also a relative of explorer Meriwether Lewis.

 Plantation home

 The home was named after the Hotel de Belle-Vue in Brussels, where Catherine and Achille had lived while in Europe.
 It has been restored and has period furnishings.

 The house is now part of the grounds of the Tallahassee Museum and is located in the Old Florida section.
 Visitors can learn about the area's plantation communities.
-There are two adjacent reconstructed building, a plantation kitchen and a slave cabin.
+There are two adjacent reconstructed buildings, a plantation kitchen and a cabin for enslaved farm workers.